 Here are some comments we have heard from Veterans and this may assist you to know your Veteran:

-“I tell stories to anyone who will listen.
-I am never finished talking about it and never will, but I realise that no one gets the point of what I want to say so I stop telling the stories.”
+“I talk to anyone who will listen.
+I am never finished talking about it and never will, but I realise that no one gets the point of what I want to say so I stop telling.”

 “I won’t talk about it as I have memories no man or woman should have to live with.”

-“Even the funny stories often end with, "And the next day, ………, then I realise I am back to portrayed as morbid"
+“Even the funny stories often end with me saying, "and the next day, ………, then I realise I am back to being portrayed as morbid"

-“Why would anyone really understand or want to know what happened over there, and what really happened inside of us”
+“Why would anyone really understand or want to know what happened, and what really happened inside of my brain”

 “No matter where or when, I find no pleasure in reliving the event”